pycroscopy/SciFiReaders/docs/source/about.rst

 ============
-ScopeReaders
+SciFiReaders
 ============

-**Tools for extracting data and metadata from materials microscopy / spectroscopy files**
+**Tools for extracting data and metadata from scientific data files**

 **UNDER CONSTRUCTION**

-Please the side panel on the left for other documentation pages on ``ScopeReaders``
+Please the side panel on the left for other documentation pages on ``SciFiReaders``